 Home Cleanup Recommendations:

-The following is the Mahoning County District Board of Health recommendations for clean-up in homes where small areas (<10 sq. ft.) of water damage or mold growth have occurred due to flooding, plumbing leaks, roof leaks, or poor ventilation.
+The following is Mahoning County Public Healths recommendations for clean-up in homes where small areas (<10 sq. ft.) of water damage or mold growth have occurred due to flooding, plumbing leaks, roof leaks, or poor ventilation.

 You must first eliminate or correct the water problems or leaks associated with any existing source of water damage or mold growth.
 In case of floods, it may be necessary to pump the basement dry and to clean out the remaining debris.

 - During clean-up activities only those doing the cleanup should be in the home (keep children, pets, elderly, and sensitive people out of the area)

 - To limit your exposure to airborne particles a properly fit tested respirator (dust mask) of N95 or greater should be worn

 - Wear goggles